Nineveh: Akkadian period

-At this time Nineveh was still an autonomous city-state.
-It was incorporated into the Akkadian Empire.
-The early city (and subsequent buildings) was constructed on a fault line and, consequently, suffered damage from a number of earthquakes.
-One such event destroyed the first temple of Ishtar, which was rebuilt in 2260 BC by the Akkadian king Manishtushu.

-Ur III period

-In the final phase of the Early Bronze, Mesopotamia was dominated by the Ur III empire.
+In the late 3rd millennium BC Nineveh was part of the Akkadian Empire.
+While the site was occupied in that period, there was minimal official Akkadian presence there—unlike at Assur which had a much more notable presence.
+An Akkadian period bronze statue head found at Nineveh was later determined to be a 7th century addition.

 Middle Bronze

-After the fall of Ur in 2000 BC, with the transition into the Middle Bronze, Nineveh was absorbed into the rising power of Assyria.

-Old Assyrian period

-The historic Nineveh is mentioned in the Old Assyrian Empire during the reign of Shamshi-Adad I (1809-1775) in about 1800 BC as a centre of worship of Ishtar, whose cult was responsible for the city's early importance.
+In the early 2nd millennium BC Nineveh became part of the Kingdom of Upper Mesopotamia during the reign of Shamshi-Adad I (c.
+1809–1775 BC), Amorite ruler of Ekallatum.
+It became a center of worship of Ishtar.

 Late Bronze

 Mitanni period

-The goddess's statue was sent to Pharaoh Amenhotep III of Egypt in the 14th century BC, by orders of the king of Mitanni.
-The Assyrian city of Nineveh became one of Mitanni's vassals for half a century until the early 14th century BC.
+The goddess's statue was sent to Pharaoh Amenhotep III of Egypt in the 14th century BC, by orders of the king Tushratta of Mitanni.
+Nineveh became one of Mitanni's vassals for half a century until the early 14th century BC.

 Middle Assyrian period

 The Assyrian king Ashur-uballit I reclaimed it in 1365 BC while overthrowing the Mitanni Empire and creating the Middle Assyrian Empire (1365–1050 BC).

-There is a large body of evidence to show that Assyrian monarchs built extensively in Nineveh during the late 3rd and 2nd millenniums BC; it appears to have been originally an "Assyrian provincial town".
+There is a large body of evidence to show that Assyrian monarchs built extensively in Nineveh during the late 3rd and 2nd millennia BC; it appears to have been originally an "Assyrian provincial town".
 Later monarchs whose inscriptions have appeared on the high city include the Middle Assyrian Empire kings Shalmaneser I (1274–1245 BC) and Tiglath-Pileser I (1114–1076 BC), both of whom were active builders in Assur (Ashur).

 Iron Age

-Neo-Assyrians
+Neo-Assyrian period

 During the Neo-Assyrian Empire, particularly from the time of Ashurnasirpal II (ruled 883–859 BC) onward, there was considerable architectural expansion.
 Successive monarchs such as Tiglath-pileser III, Sargon II, Sennacherib, Esarhaddon, and Ashurbanipal maintained and founded new palaces, as well as temples to Sîn, Ashur, Nergal, Shamash, Ninurta, Ishtar, Tammuz, Nisroch and Nabu.

+The Hebrew Book of Jonah, which was most likely written between 793 and 758 BC, is an account of the city's repentance and Jehovah's mercy which prevented destruction.